dathuynh2003/Spring2025_PRU212_NET1704_G6_Lab1/README.md

 # **Lab 1: 2D Unity Game – Space Explorer**

 ## **A. Game Concept**
-*Space Explorer* is a 2D space-themed game where the player controls a spaceship, navigating through space while avoiding asteroids and collecting stars to enhance their shooting ability.
+*Space Explorer* is a 2D space-themed game built in Unity 6, where the player controls a spaceship, navigating through space while avoiding asteroids and collecting stars to enhance their shooting ability.

 ## **B. Game Elements**